Chilipp/psyplot_old/docs/plugins.rst

       :attr:`psy_maps:psyplot.project.plot.mapplot`
-          Plot a 2D scalar field on a map :attr:`psy_maps:psyplot.project.plot.maps`
+          Plot a 2D scalar field on a map :attr:`psy_maps:psyplot.project.plot.mapvector`
-          The data objects visualized on a map :attr:`psy_maps:psyplot.project.plot.mapvector`
           Plot a 2D vector field on a map :attr:`psy_maps:psyplot.project.plot.mapcombined`
-          Plot a 2D scalar field with an overlying vector field on a map
+          Plot a 2D scalar field with an overlying vector field on a map :mod:`psy_reg.plugin`

-:mod:`psy_reg.plugin`
     A psyplot plugin for visualizing and calculating regression fits